 Right after the Colosseum, we stopped for lunch.
 There are many places nearby that are serving some infamously delicious food!

 Forno Campo de ‘Fiori– almost 30 years old, this bakery provides “pizza bianca”: thin-crust white pizza that can be stuffed with a wide range of fillings and eaten like a panini.

 Roscioli – a salumeria and wine bar with a cozy atmosphere.
 Seating can be right at the deli counter, in the dining room or inside the wine cellar.
 They carry over 300 types of cheeses and charcuteries for purchase.

-On our self-guided walking tour, we got very lost but happened to pass by the Quirinal Palace Museums & Gardens.
+After being able to relax, I recommend taking a self-guided tour of Rome.
+You will most likely find a restaurant, a shop, a church or an ancient site that you and I have never heard of.
+If you go in the right direction, I suggest stopping by the Quirinal Palace Museums & Gardens.
 It is a great place to stroll through and unwind.
 The piazza it is held in offers great views of the city and a momentous statue.

 Dinner is an occasion in itself in Italy so we made sure not to rush through it.
 I advise ordering the house wine and trying multiple dishes.
 Don’t be afraid to eat anything your heart desires because you will be walking almost all day!

 Osteria Barberini – a family run, intimate restaurant with a mix of Roman and Mediterranean cuisine.
 The menu features multiple truffle- incorporated dishes.

 Da Carlone – a very low-key trattoria located in Trastevere with great pasta and pizza options.
 Order the carbonara– they are famous for it!